kairosity/mp4-lionize/README.md

 ### Information Gathering & General Browsing
 1. Guest users should be able to easily browse the website and view general information on the kinds of services/products on offer.
 2. They should be able to use a fully functioning contact form to contact Lionize with any questions.
-3. The navigation should be slightly different with more options for logged in users, including a second side nav for the user portal & shop sections of the site.
+3. The navigation should be slightly different with more options for logged in users, including a second side nav for the user portal, shop & admin sections of the site.
 4. Logged in users should be able to read the reviews of other users on products they are interested in.
 ### Registration, Login & Logout
 4. Users are able to register easily using an email address and separate username, and they must confirm their password when registering.